woocommerce/facebook-for-woocommerce/README.md

 ### PHPCS Linting and PHP 8.1+

 We currently do not support PHPCS on PHP 8.1+ versions.
 Please run PHPCS checks on PHP 8.0 or lower versions.

-Alternately, you can run PHPCS checks on PHP8.1+ versions by appending `?? ''` code within `trim()` at Line 280 of file /vendor/wp-coding-standards/wpcs/WordPress/Sniffs/NamingConventions/PrefixAllGlobalsSniff.php and Line 194 of file /vendor/wp-coding-standards/wpcs/WordPress/Sniffs/WP/I18nSniff.php
+Refer [#2624 PR](https://github.com/woocommerce/facebook-for-woocommerce/pull/2624/) for additional context.